a1q123456/a1q123456.github.io/blogs/cplusplus/0-coroutine-asynchrous-socket-using-cpp-and-iocp.md

 ---
-title:  "Asynchorise Socket with C++ Coroutine TS"
+title:  "Asynchronous Socket with C++ Coroutine TS"
 subtitle: "Part 1 Coroutines in C++"
 date:   2018-08-17 00:00:00
 ---

 # The coroutine

 Finally, the coroutine feature is set to add to C++.
 But wait, what does the coroutine do, and why should we use it?
 The coroutine feature solves the `Callback hell` issue, which most front-end developers probably have experienced.
-It basically makes the asynchronised code looks like synchronised code but without blocking the executing thread.
+It basically makes the asynchronous code looks like synchronised code but without blocking the executing thread.

 The following code is from a socket server, which uses callback functions to handle new connections with a very basic handshake validation.
 It basically shows how the `Callback hell` destroys developers' minds.